alessandrogiuliani/VideoBrainPrototype/README.md

 -   ***process_faces***: select if predicting faces.
 If the value is False, Yolo will be adopted to recognize objects in images.
 We suggest setting the value as False and selecting True only for a single run, as faces are helpful mainly for the “music” domain.
 In contrast, other domains should rely on YOLO analysis.
 -   ***smile_detection***: select if predicting smiles in detected faces.
 If the value is True, the smile detector of OpenCV will be adopted.
 -  ***open_eye_detection***: determine if predicting open eyes in detected faces.
 If the value is True, the open-eyes detector of OpenCV will be adopted.
+-   ***close_up_ratio***: if face prediction is selected, this parameter permits the identification of close-up faces.
+In particular, it sets the minimum size of the face's bounding box to be recognized in terms of image ratio.
+The parameter ranges from 0 to 1: the more the value is, the larger the face will be recognized.
+Setting a high value of `close_up_ratio` permits to identify only close-up faces.
+***Example***: setting `close_up_ratio = 0.8` means that the systems would identify only faces bounded with a box sized at least 80% of the original frame size.
 -   ***max_length***: the maximum video length (in seconds), meaning that only the first max_length seconds of a video will be analyzed.
 Cutting long videos is helpful to save computational resources.
 If the value is 0, the entire video will be downloaded and analyzed.

 #### Tag generation